 "Men can also have baby fever, because it is a psychological and emotional reaction to the desire to parent," Marut confirms.
 In fact, a study published in the Austrian Academy of Sciences Press found that a man’s desire to have a child actually increases with age.

 So, what causes baby fever, exactly?
 Binns says there are three factors that Kansas State University researchers uncovered, which "include having positive interactions with babies, like playing and cuddling," and whether or not someone has had negative exposure to babies, "like spit up and tantrums" which "dampens the desire to have a baby."

 The third factor is how someone views the "trade offs" of parenthood.
 "Those with baby fever see only the positive impacts on their life," Binn says.
 Birth rates decline in times of economic recession, according to the Pew Research Center, so things like the financial impact of a child, a person’s access to adequate and affordable health care, etc., or how they believe a baby will impact their quality of live, can all impact whether or not a person feels the desire to have a child.

 "It is also thought that social and familial factors can be an influence as well,” Binn continues.
 “When people are around friends and families with babies, it can trigger that urge to have one, too."

-According to a 2013 Gallup poll, more than half of Americans, ages 18 to 40, already have children, and 40 percent of Americans who don't have children hope to have some in the future.
-So while millennial women are having kids less frequently, the desire to have children is still considered the "norm" in the United States.
+More than half of Americans, ages 18 to 40, already have children, and 40% of Americans who don't have children hope to have some in the future, according to a 2013 Gallup poll.
+So while millennial women are having kids less frequently, the desire to have children is still considered to be the "norm" in the United States.